Skip to main content

 How Often Should Businesses Conduct Cybersecurity Audits?

-The frequency of cybersecurity audits depends on factors like the organisation's size, the sensitivity of data handled, and industry regulations.
-Audits should be conducted annually and after any significant changes to IT systems.
+The frequency of cybersecurity audits depends on factors such as organisation size, data sensitivity, and industry regulation.
+Many firms audit at least annually and after major IT changes.

 References